-- Collaboration and teamwork
+- Collaboration

-- Interpersonal skills

 - Cross-functional working

 - Networking

-- Relationship building
+- Relationship building & interpersonal skills

+- Social intelligence

 Appendix 3

 Key Capabilities Form

 NB: Please consider carefully the information provided in the Candidate Information Booklet before completing this section.

 In the following section of the application form we are interested in finding out what you consider to be the key strengths and achievements which make you particularly suitable for the role of Principal Officer in the context of the specific capabilities identified for the role.
 Therefore, please: